-If you require a long introduction to the A4, please return this magazine to the dentist’s pile and pick another to while away the wait.
+If you require a long introduction to the A4, you may want to read our last review before continuing on.
 Something about golf, perhaps – if you’re partial to 18 holes, you’ll probably be familiar with Audi’s best-selling product.

 The model, specifically the saloon, has not only been the firm’s mainstay for more than four decades but is also one of the primary reasons why Audi has managed to force its way into a buyer reckoning that previously included only BMW and Mercedes-Benz.